 In addition, the regulations determine the terms and period of the census, the duration, the deadlines for submitting the report, so that after the census the actual situation is harmonized with the accounting one.

 The waste management plan defines:

-Certain acts are very specific, complex and require professional legal counseling.
-Some of them require good judgment and a high level of expertise in specific areas, so it is better to hire an expert.
+Certain acts are very specific, complex and require expert legal advice.
+For some, a good assessment and a high level of expertise in specific areas are necessary, so the better solution is to hire an expert.